ELS-RD/kernl/docs/contribution-guide/how-to-contribute.md

 ## Open development

 All work is done directly on **[GitHub](https://github.com/ELS-RD/kernl)**.
-Core team members and external contributors submit issues and pull requests following the same rules and processes.
+Core team members and external contributors submit Issues and Pull Requests following the same rules and processes.

 ## Writing and formatting text